Library: Frequently Asked Questions

 The library has directories of artists and their representatives in the United States.
-Call the reference desk for information on (202) 842-6511.
+Call the reference desk for information at (202) 842-6511.

 Where can I get a transcript or a DVD of the 2003 A. W. Mellon Lectures in the fine arts by Kirk Varnedoe? top

 The lectures were published in book form by Princeton University Press (Pictures of Nothing: Abstract Art since Pollock, 2006).
 The volume is for sale in the National Gallery of Art Shop.
 Gallery Archives can make appointments for visitors to review a video recording of the 2003 lectures.
 Contact the archives for an appointment.
 An audio podcast is available on the National Gallery of Art website.